LibreTexts/ngshare/docs/contributer_guide/install.rst

 Run vngshare
 ------------
-vngshare is simply adding some arguments to ngshare.
+vnshare can be used by running ``vngshare.py`` or by adding some arguments to ngshare.

 * ``--vngshare``: Mock authentication (using only username)
 * ``--debug``: enable debug